CIS1221-2023-2024/A6-IsPrime/Wiki1: Project Defenition.md

 - Step 2: Choose a (1 < a < n-1)
 Pick any number between 1 and n-1, that will be a
 - Step 3: Compute b<sub>0</sub> = a * m modn (b<sub>i</sub> = b<sub>i-1</sub><sup>2</sup>)
-Work out a * m modulus n, if the answer is 1 or n-1, then it is probably prime, if the answer is neither we need to continue b<sub>i</sub> = b<sub>i-1</sub><sup>2</sup> so then instead we do b<sub>2</sub> = b<sub>1</sub><sup>2</sup> mod n, if the answer is 1, then the number is composite, if the answer is n-1, then it is probably prime, and if it is neither, we apply the same step till we get 1 or n-1
+Work out a * m mod n, if the answer is 1 or n-1, then it is probably prime, if the answer is neither we need to continue b<sub>i</sub> = b<sub>i-1</sub><sup>2</sup> so then instead we do b<sub>2</sub> = b<sub>1</sub><sup>2</sup> mod n, if the answer is 1, then the number is composite, if the answer is n-1, then it is probably prime, and if it is neither, we apply the same step till we get 1 or n-1

 ### Fermat Method